Are you a new rider to Virginia Railway Express?

 - On a Ten Ride ticket you should validate once in the a.m. and once in the p.m.

-- For Five-Day or One-Day passes validate once, the TVM will print the expiration date and time in large print on the face of the ticket.
+- For 31-Day, Seven-Day or a Day Pass validate once, the TVM will print the expiration date and time in large print on the face of the ticket.

 - If you purchased a Transit Link Card (TLC) or a Monthly ticket you validate it simply by signing it.